elework/Spreadsheet/README.md

 > One day I was lost on the Internet, I found this great [mockup](https://www.deviantart.com/bassultra/art/Spreadsheet-363147552) of a spreadsheet app, and I decided to make it real.

-The goal of this project is to build a Spreadsheet app that perfectly fits in elementary OS (so, sorry if you are using another distribution, or if you are not using GNU/Linux, but we propably won't provide builds for you, at least in a near future).
+The goal of this project is to build a Spreadsheet app that perfectly fits in elementary OS (so, sorry if you are using another distribution, or if you are not using GNU/Linux, but we probably won't provide builds for you, at least in a near future).

 ## Building and Installation